sy-renz-anthony/SmartBin/README.md

 # SmartBin

-Trash Bin that automatically segregates wet, dry, and metallic materials.
+Updating the Entire system for integration with AI.
+Changing the categories of materials.
+This Trash Bin that automatically segregates biodegradable, non-biodegradable and hazardous materials.
 It also detects when the bins are full and can be monitored online through a MERN web app.
-I deployed the backend of this project to render.com and is now currently running, though it isn't really deployed appropriate for production still it is enough to play around with it's functionalities. the URL for the backend is: https://smartbin-x0i7.onrender.com
+I deployed the backend of this project to render.com and is now currently running, though it isn't really deployed yet appropriately for production still it is enough to play around with it's functionalities.
+Since I am using an orange pi pc for this project and with it's limited hardware capabilities.
+I deployed the ai model in huggingface.com as a public API using python and docker container.
+Take note though that I didn't trained the model myself as I am in tight schedule so I just downloaded one at kaggle.com.
+If you want to know more about the model I used in here, the url will be: https://www.kaggle.com/models/wasifmahmood01/waste-classification-model
+\
+\
+the URL for the backend is: https://smartbin-x0i7.onrender.com the URL for the web app is: https://smartbin-admin.onrender.com the URL for the AI model deployed as an API: https://renz-sy-waste-classification.hf.space/predict

 ## Backend NPM modules setup
 ### Run this command in the directory of the backend